 This issue is especially true when your pump receives power while it primes for 3 seconds when the ignition is on, but the fuel pump doesn’t get power while cranking the engine.

 In this case, we would not blame the ECM for the fuel pump not getting power.
 But many times, we do!
 Isn’t it?
 So, inspect and replace the bad cam sensor if is found to be the culprit.

 When the fuel pump is not getting power, we troubleshoot many related components but the problem could be as obvious as a safety shut-off switch, switching off the fuel pump.

 Typically, there is an inertia safety switch that opens when you run into an impact on your vehicle.
-Since the fuel pump gets power through the inertia switch unless you reset this safety switch the fuel pump won’t get power.
+Since the fuel pump gets power through the inertia switch unless you reset this safety switch the fuel pump won’t turn on with ignition.

 Jump inertia switch